aporeto-se/k8s-simple-apps/tennessee/README.md

 ## Policy

-### Infrasturcutre
+### Infrastructure
 A policy is included that will permit any workload running on the cluster to access the cluster DNS (Kube DNS).
-This demonstrates how infrasturcutre policies need only be created once and then inherited by new applications.
+This demonstrates how infrastructure policies need only be created once and then inherited by new applications.

 ### SecOPS / Org
 A policy is included that will restrict flows from sim-account=10 to sim-account=30.
 This demonstrates how the SecOPS team can create policy that is inherited by children and can not be overridden.